Naveenkumar-Dataguy/Naveenkumar-Dataguy/README.md

 # Hi there! 🙋🏻

-I'm Naveen , I am Data analyst and Data engineer from India.
+I'm Naveen , I am a Data analyst & engineer from India.

+## ✨ About Me in 30 Secs ✨

-I am a result oriented professional with Overall 6+ Years of experience in the field of Power & energy sector.
+- I am a result oriented professional with Overall 6+ Years of experience in the field of Power & energy sector.
-I am currently working as an Indutrial analyst and Data Engineer mainly in Microsoft Azure technology.
+- I am currently working as an Indutrial analyst & Data Engineer mainly in Microsoft Azure technology.
+- I have completed nanodgree program in Data engineering from Udacity.
+-

 ## 📚 Projects & Guides 📚